Dhol (film): Plot

-All four of them try to impress Ritu but meanwhile, they discover that Rahul died along with his friend Jaishankar "Jai" Yadav.
-They try hard and finally Pankaj is decided to marry Ritu.
-Soon before marriage, Ritu finds the secret that Rahul and Jai were in contact with a notorious gang leader Zikomo.
-Also, Ritu finds that the four were bluffing all time just to impress her and so she starts avoiding them.
+All four of them try to impress Ritu, and they discover that Rahul died along with his friend Jaishankar "Jai" Yadav.
+They try hard, and finally, Pankaj decides to marry Ritu.
+Soon before marriage, Ritu finds the secret that Rahul and Jai were in contact with a notorious gang leader, Zikomo.
+Ritu finds that the four were bluffing all the time just to impress her, and so she starts avoiding them.

 One day Zikomo finds them and kidnaps Ritu and her grandparents.
-He reveals himself to be the true killer and he confesses about killing Rahul and Jai.
-He asks for them to hand over a drum if they wanted to see him alive, but Ritu's family members do not know about any drum.
+He asks for them to hand over a drum he has been after (which got Rahul and Jai into trouble in the first place) if they want to see him alive, but Ritu's family members do not know about any drum.
+He confesses to killing Rahul and Jai.
 A fight ensues and Zikomo is killed in a self-explosion in the end.
-Ritu hands over the drum and the four of them find it filled with money, realizing that Zikomo was after the money and not the drum.
+Meanwhile, Ritu hands over the drum, and the four of them find it filled with money, realizing that Zikomo was after the money and not the drum.
 They run behind Ritu's car after she leaves, as the film ends.